cli-kit/cli-logger/README.md

 * `writers`: Map of log level string names to console functions, default is `null`.
 Use this to customize the functions used when `console` is `true`, see [writers](#writers).
+* `formatter`: A formatter function or string formatter name.
+Supported names are `pedantic`, `capitalize` and `normalize`.
+Signature is `function(record, parameters, format)`; `record` is the log record about to be written, `parameters` is the message replacement parameters and `format` is the default formatter function bound to the logger instance.
+Formatter functions are invoked in the scope of the logger.

 If you specify any unknown properties in the configuration then these are considered *persistent fields* and are added to every log record.
 This is a convenient way to add labels for sub-components to log records.